elecfreaks/learn-en/microbitExtensionModule/wukong.md

 ![](./images/05001_07.png)

 We need to add Wukong.py for programming.
-Click "Load/Save" and then click "Show Files (1)" to see more choices, click "Add file" to add TPBot.py from the unzipped package of EF_Produce_MicroPython-master.

 ![](./images/03444_11.png)

+Click "Load/Save" and then click "Show Files (1)" to see more choices.

 ![](./images/03444_12.png)

+click "Add file" to add Wukong.py from the unzipped package of EF_Produce_MicroPython-master.

 ![](./images/wukong_21.png)

 ## User Guide